 Creative and Artistic paintings, illustrations and designs are my passion.
-I bring life to imaginations and brighten peoples days with my Art.
+I bring life to imaginations and brighten peoples days with Art and fabric designs.

 3-5 October 2019 WJAS Art exhibition and sale: Sorento Surf Lifesaving Club, Perth, WA: